MicrosoftDocs/dataexplorer-docs/data-explorer/security-network-managed-private-endpoint-create.md

 # Create a managed private endpoint for Azure Data Explorer

 Managed private endpoints are required to connect to Azure resources that are highly protected.
+They are one-way private connections for data flowing from Azure Data Explorer to other protected services.
 In this article, you'll learn how to create a managed private endpoint and connect it to your data source.

 ## Prerequisites